QuGAN: A Quantum State Fidelity based Generative Adversarial Network: QuGAN System Design

-These values are used to measure the loss of the Discriminator and the Generator.
-Using this loss function, we can update the defining parameters of the networks similarly to a classical GAN.
-This is characterized by measuring the loss of the Discriminator with respect to both the Generator and the fake data, then updating its state to improve its performance.
-Following this the generator analyzes how well it performs in the Discriminator and updates its state to improve performance.
-Borrowing heuristics from the Wasserstein GAN \cite{arjovsky2017wasserstein}, we train our Discriminator more than our generator and do not train them at the same time.
-To optimize these quantum circuits we make use of stochastic gradient descent.
-To measure the gradient of the parameters in each variational quantum circuit, we employ the modified parameterized differential equation from \cite{crooks2019gradients} outlined in Equation \ref{eqn:dff}.
+These quantum state fidelity's are used to calculate both the Discriminator and Generator loss.
+We can update the parameters of the networks similarly to a classical GAN, as visualized in Figure \ref{fig:sys}, through the use of gradient descent and quantum gate differentiation.
+In differentiating a quantum gate, we attain the gradient of a parameter in the gates layers weight vector.
+The system proceeds by measuring the loss of the Discriminator with respect to both the Generator and the Real Data, then updates the quantum deep learning model to improve the performance at a rate of $\alpha$ (learning rate).
+Following this the generator analyzes how well it performs against the Discriminator and updates its quantum deep learning model to improve performance respectively.
+To perform gradient descent of each gate, we employ a parameterized differential equation from \cite{crooks2019gradients} outlined in Equation \ref{eqn:dff}.

-Where in Equation \ref{eqn:dff}, $\delta\theta$ indicates the specific $\theta$ gradient, $\epsilon$ is the epoch number, and $f$ is the cost function for the network described in Equation \ref{eqn:lossfunc}.
+Where in Equation \ref{eqn:dff}, $\delta\theta$ indicates a specific $\theta$ gradient, and $f$ is the cost function for the network, which in our case is described in Equation \ref{eqn:d_loss_quantum} and \ref{eqn:g_loss_quantum}.
+This approach allows for analytical differentiation of the Quantum Neural Network with the downfall being that this approach is computationally expensive having to induce the network twice per gate to attain the gradient.